CONTRIBUTOR INFO

 $10 000+

-• SENTREX Ingredients of New Jersey for environmental education with GIZ using Kit Mad’ere, Macolline park field trips and the building of a new 2 class cyclone proof elementary school
+• SENTREX Ingredients of New Jersey for environmental education with GIZ using Kit Mad’ere, Macolline park field trips and the building of three (3) new cyclone proof elementary schools + major rehabilitation for two (2) existing schools in Antalaha

 • Manon De Ladurantaye & David van der Walde contributed in building a cyclone proof home for our Managing Director in a village near Antalaha